The genius of the late Karl Lagerfeld

 One of the most important recurring symbols of the brand is the pearl.
 Coco Chanel added faux pearls to many of her designs, ranging from jewellery to clothing, and established faux pearls as a fashion trend.

-Equally closely associated with the brand is the iconic Chanel N°5 perfume.
+Equally associated with the brand is the iconic Chanel N°5 perfume.
 The famous bottle, the design of which has remained unchanged, contains the most famous fragrance in the world — celebrated in this quirky, rare and playful runway bag.

 Sign up today